 Grains play a role in a dog’s diet

-While eating grains may not be right for every pup, they do possess a variety of beneficial properties.
+While eating grains may not be right for every pup, they do possess various beneficial properties.
 So, it’s best to factor in both sides of the grain-free debate when choosing the best dog food for your pup.

-- Healthy bowel: A diet rich in fibrous foods, like whole grains, can help in managing large and small bowel diseases.
-They can delay gastric emptying, slowing small bowel transit time, bind toxins and irritating bile acids, and normalize gut motility.
+- Healthy bowel: A diet rich in fibrous foods, like whole grains, can help manage large and small bowel diseases.
+They can delay gastric emptying, slow small bowel transit time, bind toxins and irritating bile acids, and normalize gut motility.
 Plus, the slower transit of fiber helps pets feel full longer, which aids in controlling their appetite.